HOGENT-MLOps/mlops-slides/docs/00-study-guide.md

 Note that you must deliver both a working product (= source code) and submit the reports as well as the demos.
 If any of the deliverables are missing, the assignment will be considered unrealized.

+If you demonstrated all lab assignments during the semester, you don't have to do anything during the exam period.
+If you couldn't demonstrate all lab assignments during the semester, you will have to demonstrate the missing ones during the exam period.
+You get at most 20 minutes to present the missing lab assignments.

 ## Deadlines

 Students must deliver and personally demonstrate partial deliverables to the lecturer within allotted time frames during the semester.
 These time frames are considered interim deadlines under [HOGENT regulations](https://www.hogent.be/student/een-vlotte-start/onderwijs-en-examenregeling/).
 Failure to deliver partial results on time is thus considered failure to meet interim deadlines and is sanctioned as such.
 A student will then receive the assessment "not yet proficient" for the lab assignments that were not delivered on time and consequently cannot pass.